Unsupervised Estimation of Ensemble Accuracy: Conclusion

 \section{Conclusion}

 We presented a combinatorial bound on the number of mistakes an ensemble is likely to make, without relying on labeled data.
-The bound is approximated efficiently while still agreeing with real data.
+The bound can be approximated efficiently while still agreeing with real data.
 As such it is useful in modern settings of huge datasets in the unsupervised learning regime.

 Due to space limitations we left out some proofs to be added in a longer version of this manuscript.
+We would like to thank the anonymous referee for keen reading and insightful suggestions that improved this manuscript.